theCocoonStudio/home/README.md

         easing,
         eps
       },
       // Overridden by setting computeScale.
-If true, the hook calculates the object's new scale so that its new width matches the horizontal width of the bounds, while the objects new height remains relative to its width (to keep the 2D aspect constant). z-values of the scale are not changed.
+If true, the hook calculates the object's new scale so that its new width is the width of the bounds less the left and right margin (if set), while the new height is the height of the bounds less the top and bottom margin (if set). z-values of the scale are not changed.
 This only works if object3DRef.current.geometry.parameters contains .width and .height values.
 Examples are THREE.PlaneGeometry and THREE.BoxGeometry. scaleToFitWidth = true,

       /* A callback function to further customize the final target result.
 It has the following signature: